pannaga-18/OrderEase_prb/README.md

 <p>
   In addition to the mobile application, the customer-facing QR-based workflows are deployed and hosted as live web applications.
 These deployments allow direct verification of real-time functionality without relying solely on recorded demonstrations.
+(Ex.
+Table 2 will shown in the below deployed links).
 </p>

 <ul>